Enriched functional limit theorems for dynamical systems: General complete convergence of multidimensional cluster point processes

-\end{proof} Next we show a relation that will provide a connection between the piling process and the outer measure used in \cite{FFM20}: this describes clustering by splitting the events into annuli of different cluster lengths.
+\end{proof} Next we show a relation that will provide a connection between the transformed anchored tail process and the outer measure used in \cite{FFM20}: this describes clustering by splitting the events into annuli of different cluster lengths.